CAPABILITY · OPS & BACK-OFFICE

 One record update propagates across every connected system automatically.

 Maps fields across your CRM, EHR, PM system, and accounting tool.
 When a record changes in one place, the agent reconciles the delta and writes it everywhere else.
-Eliminates duplicate data entry and catches sync failures before they compound.
+Kills duplicate data entry and catches sync failures before they compound.

 Use cases